scmmmh/metadata-tutorial/source/access_data/europeana.rst

     for record in reader:
         print(record.title)

-We cannot cover all the available fields here, but they can be found `here <https://pro.europeana.eu/page/search#result-fields-edm>`_.
+We cannot cover all the available fields here, instead look at the `Europeana documentation <https://pro.europeana.eu/page/search#result-fields-edm>`_.

 Result Profiles
 ---------------